 - Peter Stutchbury: Awarded Australia’s highest honour for architecture the ‘Gold Medal’ in 2015, Stutchbury’s work is widely known for its striking geometric design with sustainability at its core.

 - Ros Harvey: Entrepreneur and experienced global executive in the field of technology with a particular commitment to creating public good with private effort through innovative uses of technology.
 Named in 2018 as Australia’s Emerging Female Technology Leader by Women’s Agenda and one of the Australian Financial Reviews 100 Most Influential Women.

 - Sara Morawetz: A multi-disciplinary artist whose work explores intersections between art, science, philosophy, and methodology.

 - Sharonne Zaks Dr Sharonne Zaks is not your average dentist/musician, with a special focus on trauma informed care.
 Combining her passions, Sharonne created the dental cabaret ‘Gobsmacked; a celebration of the mouth’ to help make flossing more sexy and appealing to teenagers and adults.

 - Tom Nash – Australian DJ, Music Producer and Public Speaker who lost both his hands and most of his legs at the age of 19 who has rebuilt his life using prosthetics to master tasks and make waves in the Australian music scene as DJ Hookie.

 - Tara Djokic: PhD Candidate at the Australian Centre for Astrobiology whose work focuses on the geological setting and ecology of some of Earth’s oldest evidence of life close to 3.5 billion years old.

-- Yve Blake: Award-winning writer, Composer, Musical Comedian whose theatre production FANGIRLS is now being adapted into a series.
+- Yve Blake: Award-winning writer, Composer, and Musical Comedian whose theatre production FANGIRLS is now being adapted for the screen.